lndralves/leetcode/README.md

 # leetcode
-This project contains solutions to problems proposed by the Leetcode platform.
+This project contains solutions in Java to problems proposed by the Leetcode platform.
 See: https://leetcode.com/problemset/